-- 4. When a road used exclusively as a haul road is not in use, the haul road shall be closed with Type III barricades and the Flagger symbol signs covered. - 5.
-The flagger shall follow the procedures noted in Sections 6E.04 and 6E.05. - 6.
-At night, flagger stations shall be illuminated, except in emergencies.
+- 4. When a road used exclusively as a haul road is not in use, Type III barricades shall be in place and the Flagger symbol signs covered. - 5.
+The flagger shall follow the procedures noted in Sections 6E.04 and 6E.05.